davidballester/a-dirty-trail-webapp/public/narrations/tutorial/theOldLady.md

 "What are you doing out here?" {{playerName}} asked her.

-"I lost something," she said.
+"**I lost something**," she said.

 "Are you looking for it?"

 "No, that would be pointless.
 It'll come to me.
 It always does."
 The woman smiled.
 Dust fell from the crackings in her skin as she did so.
-"Tell me, child.
-Do you have it?"
+"Tell me, child. **Do you have it**?"